beach

 • Preview maps share the problem of continuous variation with dialectometry but only little more.
 Often, dialectometric maps are incompatible with user-friendly maps, and they may even be based on evaluated data.

-• In our preview word maps, we use an innovative, specifically tailored mechanism for the task of automatic categorization (that detemines the legend of the maps and the colouring).
+• In our preview word maps, we use an innovative, specifically tailored mechanism for the task of automatic categorization (that determines the legend of the maps and the colouring).
 For different reasons, we deliberatively DID NOT use the Levenshtein algorithm some people reckon to be the Holy Grail for this kind of clustering tasks.
 Although these people can be VERY religious about that (inquisition-style), despite the fact that it would be the proverbial taking a sledgehammer to crack a nut to do it.

 The next two pictures give an impression how this looks like, the third shows a different kind of maps (where the so-called "Wenker sentences" can be selected and listened to at some place).

-As a computational linguist, I design the system and the tools, and coordinate the information flow between the informatics department and the linguists at the participating universities (Bonn, Münster, Paderborn, Siegen) (homepage of the project).
-I tried to respect insights of attention theory and visual analytics in the development of such complex interactive maps.
-Have a look at the abstract of my talk about the visualization aspects of the project at VisuHu2017 ("Visualization processes in the humanities"), Zurich, or at the selected slides of my talk, where general aspects and first developments were presented.
+As a computational linguist, I design the system and the tools, and try to coordinate the information flow between the informatics department and the linguists at the participating universities (Bonn, Münster, Paderborn, Siegen) (homepage of the project).
+I always respected insights of attention theory and visual analytics in the development of such complex interactive maps.

 As to presentations of DMW preview maps, in general, Dyson's slogan applies metaphorically: Buy direct from the people who made it.